mythfish/shiro-memcached/README.md

 shiro cache implement of memcached

-memcached only support key with String type.
+Note: memcached only support key with String type.